kavin256/trails/README.md

 - Push local changes to the server and receive server-side changes
 - Request body: `{ clientId: string, lastSyncedAt: number | null, changes: TripDTO[] }`
 - Response: `{ applied: {...}[], conflicts: {...}[], serverChanges: TripDTO[], serverTime: number }`
+- Although the client includes `updatedAt` in the payload, the server overrides it with its own timestamp

 ### Data Model